Template iterations with non-definable ccc forcing notions: Acknowledgments

 \section{Acknowledgments}

 The author is very thankful to professor J. Brendle for all the guidance and support provided during the research that precedes this paper.
 He kindly taught the author Shelah's theory of iterated forcing along a template and offered a lot of his time for discussions that concluded in the results that are presented in this text.
 The author is also grateful to him for letting include his proof of Lemma \ref{randomCorrPres} and for his help with proof reading and grammar corrections.
-The author also wants to thank the anonymous referee for his valuable comments that improved the presentation of this paper.
+In this latter aspect, the author is also thankful to Vera Fischer.
+The author wants to thank the anonymous referee for his valuable comments that improved the presentation of this paper.